ralna/GALAHAD/doc/Julia/rst-dir/glrt_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- power

-		- is a scalar of type double, that holds the egularization power, :math:`p \geq 2`
+		- is a scalar of type T that holds the egularization power, :math:`p \geq 2`

 	*
 		- weight

-		- is a scalar of type double, that holds the positive regularization weight, :math:`\sigma`
+		- is a scalar of type T that holds the positive regularization weight, :math:`\sigma`

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the solution :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the solution :math:`x`.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- r

-		- is a one-dimensional array of size n and type double, that that must be set to :math:`c` on entry (status = 1) and re-entry (status = 4, 5).
+		- is a one-dimensional array of size n and type T that that must be set to :math:`c` on entry (status = 1) and re-entry (status = 4, 5).
 On exit, r contains the resiual :math:`H x + c`.

 	*
 		- vector

-		- is a one-dimensional array of size n and type double, that should be used and reset appropriately when status = 2 and 3 as directed.
+		- is a one-dimensional array of size n and type T that should be used and reset appropriately when status = 2 and 3 as directed.

 .. index:: pair: function; glrt_information
 .. _doxid-galahad__glrt_8h_1a3570dffe8910d5f3cb86020a65566c8d: